predis/predis/README.md

 $value = $redis->get('foo');
 ```

-However you can use an URI string or a named array to specify the needed connection parameters:
+It is possible to specify the various connection parameters using URI strings or named arrays:

 ``` php
 <?php